Nash blowup fails to resolve singularities in dimensions four and higher: Introduction

 \begin{theorem*} For every $d\geq 4$ and every algebraically closed field $\K$, there exists a normal singular affine algebraic variety $X$ of dimension $d$ over $\K$ such that: \begin{enumerate} \item[$(i)$] If $\operatorname{char}(\K)=0$, then the Nash blowup of $X$ and the normalized Nash blowup of $X$ contain an open affine subset isomorphic to $X$. \item[$(ii)$] If $\operatorname{char}(\K)$ is positive and different from $3$, then the normalized Nash blowup of $X$ contains an open affine subset isomorphic to $X$. \item[$(iii)$] If $\operatorname{char}(\K)=3$, then the second iteration of the normalized Nash blowup of $X$ contains an open affine subset isomorphic to $X$. \end{enumerate} Consequently, in every dimension $d \geq 4$ and every characteristic, iterating the Nash blowup or the normalized Nash blowup fails to resolve singularities.

 \end{theorem*}

-To prove the theorem, we will construct explicit examples of normal singular affine toric varieties corresponding to each case described in the theorem.
+To prove the theorem, we construct explicit examples of normal singular affine toric varieties corresponding to each of the described cases.
+In all characteristics, these examples arise as affine charts appearing in an iteration of the normalized Nash blowup of the toric variety associated to the semigroup $S = \omega \cap \mathbb{Z}^4$, where $\omega \subset \mathbb{R}^4$ is the cone generated by the columns of the matrix

-The study of Nash blowups of toric varieties over fields of characteristic zero was initiated by G. Gonz\'alez-Sprinberg in the seminal paper \cite{GS1}.
+The study of Nash blowups of toric varieties over algebraically closed fields of characteristic zero was initiated by G. Gonz\'alez-Sprinberg in the seminal paper \cite{GS1}.
 He gave a combinatorial description of the normalized Nash blowup of a normal toric variety by using the so-called logarithmic Jacobian ideal.
 This result was later improved by removing the condition of normality by P. Gonz\'alez and B. Teissier \cite{GoTe14} (see also \cite{LJ-R,GrMi12}).
-Finally, the positive characteristic versions of these results were obtained by D. Duarte, J. Jeffries, and L. N\'{u}\~nez-Betancourt by means of an analogous of the logarithmic Jacobian ideal that takes into account the characteristic \cite{DJNB}.
+Finally, the positive characteristic versions of these results were obtained by D. Duarte, J. Jeffries, and L. N\'{u}\~nez-Betancourt by means of an analog of the logarithmic Jacobian ideal that takes into account the characteristic \cite{DJNB}.
 These combinatorial descriptions for the Nash blowup or the normalized Nash blowup of a toric variety, both in characteristic zero and prime, are our main tools to compute the varieties mentioned in the theorem.

+The theorem is stated over algebraically closed fields.
+However, in characteristic zero there exists an alternative approach that allows us to prove it without assuming algebraic closedness.
+For details, see \cref{rem:non-alg-closed}.

 Finally, we would like to highlight that a significant portion of the work leading to the results in this paper involved extensive computational experimentation using SageMath \cite{sagemath}.
-This experimental approach to studying Nash blowups of toric varieties has also been employed in previous works, such as \cite{Ataetal}.
+Further details of these computations are presented in \cref{sec:computer}.
+The computational approach to studying Nash blowups of toric varieties has also been employed in previous works, such as \cite{Ataetal}.

 In view of the theorem and the known results on Nash blowups and normalized Nash blowups, the remaining cases to completely answer the conjectures on the resolution properties of Nash blowups are: